 Q. Is flash photography allowed at graduation?

 You are welcome to take photos and video during the ceremony, but please be considerate when using flash photography.
 Flash can sometimes distract speakers.
 Also, the school has arranged for a professional photographer to be on site to take pictures of graduates as they receive the diploma.
-Copies of the photos will be mailed to graduates in the fall.
+Photos will be available by a forthcoming link to a photo service website following the event.
+The options are either buy prints or have high resolution JPEGs emailed for downloading.
 Back to top

 Q. Can I leave the theatre after I receive my diploma?